Trauma

 Click on a faculty member's name above to view their profile, including their grants and publications.

-Our research group primarily investigates the contributing causes, impacts and treatments of trauma exposure, post-traumatic stress disorder (PTSD) and comorbidities.
+Our research group primarily investigates the contributing causes, impacts and treatments of trauma exposure, posttraumatic stress disorder (PTSD) and comorbidities.
 Our current research explores topics including:

 • Genetics